anas-ismail273/Http-Proxy/README.md

 ### Insight

 This is a simple program that implements a parallel HTTP proxy server that accepts a GET request and makes it on behalf of the client.
 The HTTP proxy returns the response if succeeded to the client and a 404 if there was an error.
 The proxy also handles multiple clients in parallel.
-It handles GET requests in parallel.